This post may contain affiliate links. Please see my disclosure policy for details.

-The Zurich Giacometti Murals were commissioned to brighten up the dark austere hallways and are painted in all sorts of colourful flowers.
+The Zurich Giacometti-Halle was commissioned to brighten up the dark austere hallways and are painted in all sorts of colourful flowers.
 Locals call this “Blüemlihalle” or the little flowers hall.

 It was one of the best things I did in the city and all you need is to bring some form of ID to go inside.

-Here is how to see the secret Giacometti Murals in Zurich and the story behind this gorgeous artwork.
+Here is how to see the secret Giacometti-Halle in Zurich and the story behind this gorgeous artwork.

 Who was Augusto Giacometti?